GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/shared-vpc/README.md

 This sample creates several distinct groups of resources:

-- three projects (Shared VPC host and two service projects)
+- projects
-- VPC-level resources (VPC, subnets, firewall rules, etc.) in the host project
+  - host project
+  - service project configured for GKE clusters
+  - service project configured for GCE instances
+- networking
+  - the VPC network
+  - one subnet with secondary ranges for GKE clusters
+  - one subnet for GCE instances
+  - firewall rules for SSH access via IAP and open communication within the VPC
+  - Cloud NAT service with a reserved address
+- IAM
-- one internal Cloud DNS zone in the host project
+  - one service account for the bastion CGE instance
-- one Cloud KMS keyring with one key in the host project
+  - one service account for the GKE nodes
+  - optional owner role bindings on each project
+  - optional [OS Login](https://cloud.google.com/compute/docs/oslogin/) role bindings on the GCE service project
+  - role bindings to allow the GCE instance and GKE nodes logging and monitoring write access
+  - role binding to allow the GCE instance cluster access
+- DNS
+  - one private zone
+- GCE
-- IAM roles to wire all the above resource together
+  - one instance used to access the internal GKE cluster
+- GKE
-- one test instance in each project, with their associated DNS records
+  - one private cluster with one nodepool

-## Test resources

-A set of test resources are included for convenience, as they facilitate experimenting with different networking configurations (firewall rules, external connectivity via VPN, etc.).
-They are encapsulated in the `test-resources.tf` file, and can be safely removed as a single unit.

-SSH access to instances is configured via [OS Login](https://cloud.google.com/compute/docs/oslogin/), except for the GKE project instance since [GKE nodes do not support OS Login](https://cloud.google.com/compute/docs/instances/managing-instance-access#limitations).
-To access the GKe instance, use a SSH key set at the project or instance level.
-External access is allowed via the default SSH rule created by the firewall module, and corresponding `ssh` tags on the instances.

-The GCE instance is somewhat special, as it's configured to run a containerized MySQL server using the [`cos-mysql` module](https://github.com/terraform-google-modules/terraform-google-container-vm/tree/master/modules/cos-mysql), to show a practical example of using this module with KMS encryption for its secret, and to demonstrate how to define a custom firewall rule in the firewall module.

-The networking and GKE instances have `dig` and the `mysql` client installed via startup scripts, so that tests can be run as soon as they are created.
+## Accessing the bastion instance and GKE cluster

+The bastion VM has no public address so access is mediated via [IAP](https://cloud.google.com/iap/docs), which is supported transparently in the `gcloud compute ssh` command.
+Authentication is via OS Login set as a project default.

+Cluster access from the bastion can leverage the instance service account's `container.developer` role: the only configuration needed is to fetch cluster credentials via `gcloud container clusters get-credentials` passing the correct cluster name, location and project via command options.

 ## Destroying

-There's a minor glitch that can surface running `terraform destroy`, with a simple workaround.
-The glitch is due to a delay between the API reporting service project removal from the Shared VPC as successful (`google_compute_shared_vpc_service_project` resources destroyed), and the Shared VPC resource being aligned with that event.
-This results in an error that prevents disabling the Shared VPC feature: `Error disabling Shared VPC Host [...]
-Cannot disable project as a shared VPC host because it has active service projects.`.
-The workaround is to run `terraform destroy` again after a few seconds, giving the Shared VPC resource time to be in sync with service project removal.
+There's a minor glitch that can surface running `terraform destroy`, where the service project attachments to the Shared VPC will not get destroyed even with the relevant API call succeeding.
+We are investigating the issue, in the meantime just manually remove the attachment in the Cloud console or via the `gcloud` command when `terraform destroy` fails, and then relaunch the command.

 <!-- BEGIN TFDOC -->
 ## Variables